paladarsh/slidev-bkcwfa/slides.md

+# MTH535 Course Project
-# Bayesian Estimation
+## Bayesian Estimation
-## of total fertility from a population’s age-sex structure
+### of total fertility from a population’s age-sex structure

 <br/>